billpg/HashBack/README.md

 ### TokenRequest

 Alice needs a Bearer token from Bob.
-She makes a request to the URL Bob pushlished.
+She makes a request to the URL Bob published.

 ```
 POST https://bob.example/api/RequestBearerToken